pandas-dev/pandas/doc/source/visualization.rst

 Basic plotting: ``plot``
 ------------------------

-See some :ref:`cookbook examples <cookbook.plotting>` for some advanced strategies
+See the :ref:`cookbook<cookbook.plotting>` for some advanced strategies

 The ``plot`` method on Series and DataFrame is just a simple wrapper around ``plt.plot``: